Campus Improvement Plan

 Student Achievement Strengths

 Northbrook High School continues to employ dedicated teachers who are committed to positive outcomes for Every Child.
+We are proud of the positive progress we are making in many academic areas.

 Problem Statements Identifying Student Achievement Needs